-The keto diet has becoming super popular in recents year, but the restrictive nature of the diet can leave you missing out on some of your favorite foods.
+The keto diet has become super popular in recent years, but the restrictive nature of the diet can leave you missing out on some of your favorite foods.
 Do you have a craving for a kebob?

-We all know that kebobs are awesome, but is doner meat keto friendly?
-Is is possible to eat the meat and satisfy your cravings?
+We all know that kebobs are awesome, but is doner meat keto-friendly?
+Is it possible to eat the flesh and satisfy your cravings?

-In this article we’ll take a look at the nutritional information of doner meat to determine if you can eat it on the keto diet.
+In this article, we’ll look at the nutritional information of doner meat to determine if you can eat it on the keto diet.

 Table of Contents